 Explore & Play Close to Home

 You’ve still got a bunch of weekends to make plans for local adventures or day trips or quick getaways.
 There are lots of fun things to do in August in Toronto.
-I know, I know, we’re all staycationed out.
+And then there’s around Toronto… I know, I know, we’re all staycationed out.
 BUT!
 Don’t dismiss the benefits of a day away from the everyday.
 Even a few hours can refresh and rejuvenate.

 Why?
 Don’t give up on those summer nights so easily!
 Grab your cocktail shaker and wipe down that patio furniture.
-Summer is not over yet and we’re allowed to have people over (in a responsible manner, of course!)
+Summer is not over yet and we’re allowed to have people over.
+Maybe even plan a retro garden party?
 These 11 adult beverages will take you all the way through to the Labour Day long weekend, and beyond if we’re lucky.
+(Don’t forget to treat the backyard bartender in your life!)

 Why?
 Before there was Pokémon Go, there was Geocaching.
 It’s basically a giant, world-wide, player-supported treasure hunt.
 People hide little caches (usually small boxes or cases) that contain a book or paper where people who find it can sign their name.
 There are often trinkets left that you can swap for your own trinket too.
 To play, download the Geocaching app to find a list of caches near you.
 They will each have descriptions that include levels of difficulty (start easy with kids), clues and coordinates, and a map.
 It’s great fun for the whole family, whether you’re playing right downtown or in the woods.